-Reasonable Accommodation - The Arizona Conference is committed to providing reasonable accommodation for eligible employees and does not discriminate based on disability, genetic conditions or pregnancy.
+Reasonable Accommodation - The Arizona Conference is committed to providing reasonable accommodation for eligible employees and does not discriminate based on disability, genetic conditions, pregnancy, or conditions related to pregnancy.
 Employees may request reasonable accommodations in accordance with the Americans with Disabilities Act, the Pregnant Workers Fairness Act, and federal and state accommodations laws.
 Those needing reasonable accommodation should contact HR.